jup-ag/space-station/docs/5-tokens-and-dexes/2-rust-integration.md

 ---
 # Rust Integration

-To facilitate integration of your DEX with [@jup-ag/core](https://www.npmjs.com/package/@jup-ag/core) you need to provide a DEX SDK that allow us to implement the following interface:
+To facilitate integration of your DEX with Jupiter, you need to provide a DEX SDK that allow us to implement the following interface:

 ```rust
 pub trait Amm {